1981 Polish speedway season: Polish Pairs Speedway Championship

 The 1981 Polish Pairs Speedway Championship was the 1981 edition of the Polish Pairs Speedway Championship.
 The final was held on 3 June at Toruń.

 Team

 Team Speedway Polish Championship

 The 1981 Team Speedway Polish Championship was the 1981 edition of the Team Polish Championship.

 Falubaz Zielona Góra won the gold medal.
-The team included Andrzej Huszcza, Henryk Olszak and Maciej Jaworek.
+The team included Andrzej Huszcza, Henryk Olszak, Jan Krzystyniak and Maciej Jaworek.